Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 - Flexibility & Balance – yoga, tai‑chi, or simple stretching reduce fall risk, especially in older adults.

 High‑Intensity Interval Training (HIIT) has emerged as a time‑efficient alternative, delivering comparable cardiometabolic benefits in 10–20 minutes per session.
-Still, safety is very important: individuals with known heart disease should undergo a graded exercise test before initiating HIIT.
+Still, safety is critical: individuals with known heart disease should undergo a graded exercise test before initiating HIIT.

 9. Sleep—The Forgotten Pillar

 Insufficient or fragmented sleep disrupts circadian regulation of hormones such as leptin, ghrelin, and insulin, fostering weight gain and glucose intolerance.
-Chronic sleep debt also heightens sympathetic nervous system activity, raising blood pressure That's the part that actually makes a difference..
+Chronic sleep debt also heightens sympathetic nervous system activity, raising blood pressure.

 Actionable sleep hygiene: